B.A. in Interdisciplinary Studies

 Students create a flexible degree program that may fit many academic or career interests more precisely than a traditional B.A. degree.

 Built on top of the rigorous and extensive general education foundation of the B.A. degree in the College, students may find this program especially well-suited to their interests.
 No matter what courses are put together, students can expect to gain the kind of skills critical to a liberal arts education - skills in communication, problem-solving, and working with a diverse group of people.

 Join some of the 76 student organizations in the CLA for professionalism, community service, and fun.
 Work with faculty or the Career Center to arrange an internship experience.
 Join a faculty travel course in the US or abroad to take your learning on the road.

-A B.A. in interdisciplinary studies consists of a 42-credit-hour approved plan of study including a 6-credit-hour core of IDS 101 and IDS 499.
+A B.A. in interdisciplinary studies consists of 48 credit hours, including a 6 hour core of IDS 101 and IDS 499 and a 42-credit hour approved plan of study around a unifying theme or problem.
 The IDS 499 capstone may be substituted with an approved capstone or project from a department or an approved internship.
 The 42-credit-hour plan of study must include at least 27 hours at the 300 level or higher and 30 hours from the College of Liberal Arts.
 Students choose between two options to complete the degree.
-Option A: Students construct a 42-credit-hour plan of study around a unifying theme or problem consisting of at least two disciplines with no more than 21 credit hours in the same discipline.
-Option B: Students construct a 42-credit-hour plan of study around a unifying theme or problem consisting of two minors and complementary courses appropriate to the theme.
+Option A: Students construct a 48-credit-hour plan of study around a unifying theme or problem consisting of at least two disciplines with no more than 21 credit hours in the same discipline.
+Option B: Students construct a 48-credit-hour plan of study around a unifying theme or problem consisting of two minors and complementary courses appropriate to the theme.
 One of the minors must come from the College of Liberal Arts.
 At least 12 hours in each minor must be at the 300 level or higher.

 "I was originally interested in medical school, but my science courses lacked world context.
 I began to wonder how economics, gender, race, geography, and political systems affect health outcomes and health inequalities."